Balerno line: Beginnings

 Already at the beginning of the eighteenth century there were several mills and other sites of local industry along the Water of Leith.
 Balerno was "very much a small village".
 Transport for finished products was by road and the road network was poor.
 The opening of the Union Canal in 1822 ameliorated the problem somewhat, even though it passed three miles (5 km) away to the north.
 This was of great importance to the district.
 The transport facilities were enhanced further by the opening of the Caledonian Railway through the area in 1848.
 The Edinburgh line of the Caledonian Railway from Carstairs ran south-west to north-east through open countryside when it was built.
 It was designed as a through line, and it avoided the narrow valley of the Water of Leith.

 There were twenty-two mills on the Water of Leith between Slateford and Balerno; these included the manufacture of snuff, grain meal, spices, woodflour for linoleum, and specialist paper for bank notes, as well as several ordinary paper mills.
 With the removal of excise duty from esparto in 1861, the substitution of the grass fibre for rags stimulated the manufacture of paper.

 As the railway network developed, local mill-owners began to agitate for better railway connection to their premises, and on 16 September 1864 the Caledonian Railway decided to accede to their request and construct a branch line from Slateford to Balerno.
 The construction of the line would cost £80,000, but it was expected that there would be very heavy additional costs for land acquisition.
-The Royal Assent was given to the construction on 29 June 1865.
+Royal assent was given to the Caledonian Railway (Balerno Branch) Act 1865 (28 & 29 Vict. c. clxi) authorising the construction on 29 June 1865.
 The terminus at Balerno would be near Balerno bridge.
 Authorised share capital was £150,000.
 Parliament imposed a penalty of £50 a day if the construction was not completed in five years.